 Exchange and SEC-Imposed Trading Halts on Individual Stocks

 During a trading halt, one or more securities exchanges will prevent all trades of the affected security.
 These halts typically last less than an hour but may be longer.
-Halts can range from occurring multiple times in a single trading day to remaining in place over multiple trading days.
+Halts can occur multiple times in a single trading day or remain in place over multiple trading days.
 If a security is in a trading pause in the last 10 minutes of normal trading hours, the primary listing exchange will not reopen trading on that security until the next trading day.
-You can keep track of current and historical trading halts across both the NYSE and the Nasdaq websites.
+You can keep track of current and historical trading halts with both the NYSE and the Nasdaq websites.

 Keep in mind, market-wide trading halts can also be implemented by exchanges during periods of heightened volatility across the broader market.

 Trading halts are usually put in place by one or more of the stock exchanges or the SEC (Securities and Exchange Commission).
-A trading halt for a specific security could be due to a number of reasons, like waiting for substantial news to be released or periods of high volatility.
+A trading halt for a specific security can occur for a number of reasons, like waiting for substantial news to be released or periods of high volatility.
 You can find a more detailed list of reasons for trading halts here.

 When a halt is in place, you can place orders as usual, but they won’t be processed until after the halt has been removed from the affected security.